SUNRUSE-Junk-Drawer/celluloid-stateful/docs/sodiumSceneFile.md

 different times.
 For instance, given two objects with durations of 2 and 4 frames, these would loop 6 and 3 times respectively in a 12 frame period.

+If an animation's first frame is after frame 0, it will wait that many frames before starting its first loop.

 #### Keyframes

 ##### Constant